What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 9. Miniature Schnauzer

 These dogs tend to get along well with other pets and are fantastic around children.
-Their sweet demeanor and trainability makes them a good all-round family dog.
+Their sweet personality and trainability makes them a good all-round family dog.

 Intelligent, friendly, fearless, and affectionate, these dogs get on well children, other pets, and just about everyone they meet.
 However, they are best suited to older children who do not engage in rough play and know how to handle the dog.

 The Papillon curiosity and excitement knows no bounds, and they’re always happy to meet new people.
-While they’re lively and energetic, they are also obedient, which means that you should be able to train them with ease.
+While they’re lively and energetic, they are also obedient.
+They thrive when given attention and new challenges, which makes training an absolute joy.

 Fun-loving and energetic, these small but sturdy dogs are little comedians and are great for families with children.

 They’re not the most energetic bunch, but they certainly enjoy some daily walks and playtime.
-However, they can also be challenging to train because they are stubborn and tend to become bored.
+However, they can also be challenging to train because of their stubborn attitude.
+They tend to get bored, or sometimes jealous, and will look for mischievous ways to pass the time.

 Also, their unique face structure may lead to health problems later on, along with a lot of loud snoring and wheezing.